forbearing/k8s/README.md

-## How to get k8s deployment by handler.
+## How to get deployment resources by handler.

 ```go
 package main